-Mark lives in Nairobi, Kenya and has completed a BA in Urban Design at the TU Kenya.
+Mark lives in Nairobi, Kenya and was trained as an urban designer at the TU Kenya.
 Mark has been affiliated with Placemakers since 2014.
 Being very familiar with Nairobi’s social and spatial networks, he is a master in connecting ideas, people and places.
 With his gathered experiences at Placemakers, Mark currently participates in the research and strategy development for Nairobi’s city wide public spaces, commissioned by the local administration and UN-Habitat.
 Since 2018, Mark is also working as an Urban Designer and Placemaking Expert at UN-Habitat.

 - Anne Gjesdal Bjørndal, Rodeo Architects